Laptop Not Charging When Plugged In: Safe Fixes

 Mistakes to avoid

-- Do not wiggle a loose port repeatedly.
+- Do not force a loose charging port.

 When to ask a technician